HelloChatterbox/dev_documentation/docs/using-mycroft-ai/customizations/languages/README.md

 * Speech to Text \(STT\) engine
 * Text to Speech \(TTS\) engine

-This configuration has not changed the Wake Word, so the device will continue responding to "Hey Mycroft".
+This configuration has not changed the Wake Word, so the device will continue responding to "Hey Chatterbox".

 ## Further languages support

-You're welcome to post questions and queries to the [Languages topic on the Mycroft Forum](https://community.mycroft.ai/c/languages) or join our [Languages chatroom at Mycroft Chat](https://chat.mycroft.ai/community/channels/languages) to connect with others from around the world.
+You're welcome to post questions and queries to the [Languages topic on the Chatterbox Forum](https://community.chatterbox.ai/c/languages) or join our [Languages chatroom at Chatterbox Chat](https://chat.chatterbox.ai/community/channels/languages) to connect with others from around the world.

-We also have a number of [language-specific channels in Chat](https://mycroft.ai/contribute/#translate-to-new-languages).
+We also have a number of [language-specific channels in Chat](https://chatterbox.ai/contribute/#translate-to-new-languages).